espressif/esptool-js/README.md

 ```
 npm install
 npm run build
-python3 -m http.server 8008
+cd examples/typescript
+npm install
+npm run dev
 ```

 Then open http://localhost:8008 in Chrome or Edge.
-The `npm run build` step builds the `bundle.js` used in the example `index.html`.
+The `npm run build` step builds the `lib` used in the example `examples/typescript/index.html`.

 ## License